For current Western's COVID-19 operations, see Western's coronavirus information page.

 - Graduate students may choose P/NP grading for courses that are normally A-F letter-graded, excluding thesis and research courses.
 Courses graded S/U cannot be changed to P/NP.

-- To elect P/NP grading, submit a Grade Mode Change Form by the end of the seventh week of the quarter.
-For winter quarter 2021, the deadline to submit the form is February 22, 2021.
-After that date and through March 23, 2021, in case of hardship, a student may request a late change to Pass/No Pass grading by contacting their instructor.
+- To elect P/NP grading, submit a Grade Mode Change Form by July 23, 2021.
+After that date and through August 24, 2021, in case of hardship, a student may request a late change to Pass/No Pass grading by contacting their instructor.

 - A minimum C- equivalent is required to receive a P grade.
 Programs may specify a higher passing grade, and must communicate that to students by the first day of the course.